0xEigenLabs/0xEigenLabs.github.io/docs/usage/StealthAddress.md

 # Stealth Address
-Stealth addresses provide the receiver with great anonymity.
-If you want to receive an anonymous payment transaction, you just need to provide the public key of your address to the sender.
+What is anonymity?
+In the context of blockchains, anonymity means the ability for parties to exchange data without disclosing any off-chain identity information or other transactions they have done.

+Stealth Address is a privacy protection technique for receivers of cryptocurrencies that provides strong anonymity for transaction receivers and enables them to receive unlinkable payments in practice.
+Stealth address requires the sender to create random one-time addresses for every transaction on behalf of the recipient so that different payments made to the same payee are unlinkable.

+If Alice wants to initiate an anonymous payment to Bob, what do they need to do?

-You can select **Copy Public Key** from the address of **My Account**, and tell the sender of the public key.
+First, Bob needs to provide Alice with the public key to his address.
+Bob can select **Copy Public Key** from the address of **My Account**, and tell Alice the public key.

 <img src="https://github.com/ieigen/ieigen.github.io/raw/main/docs/images/usage/stealth_address/0.png" width="75%" height="75%">

-If you want to send an anonymous payment transaction, you need to click the button **Hide** on the **Send** page, indicating that an anonymous payment will be initiated, then enter the recipient's public key, and click **Send**.
-The difference from ordinary transfers is that it is no longer receiving the address of the recipient, but the public key of the recipient.
+When Alice knows Bob's public key, Alice needs to enter the **Send** page and click the button **Hide**, indicating that an anonymous payment will be initiated, then enter Bob's public key, and click **Send**.
+The difference from ordinary transfers is that it no longer receives Bob's address, but Bob's public key.

 <img src="https://github.com/ieigen/ieigen.github.io/raw/main/docs/images/usage/stealth_address/1.png" width="75%" height="75%">

-When you receive an anonymous payment transaction, there will be an additional record on the **Stealth Address** page, you can click **Unhide** to export the stealth address as a normal address.
+When Bob receives an anonymous payment transaction, there will be an additional record on the **Stealth Address** page, He can click **Unhide** to export the stealth address as a normal address.

 <img src="https://github.com/ieigen/ieigen.github.io/raw/main/docs/images/usage/stealth_address/2.png" width="75%" height="75%">